nychealth/EH-dataportal/content/key-topics/climatehealth/cooling-info/index.md

 Here are some resources to learn more about heat, air quality, and how to <a href="https://www.nyc.gov/site/doh/health/emergency-preparedness/emergencies-extreme-weather-heat.page#:~:text=Signs%20of%20Heat%20Illness&text=Heat%20stroke%20occurs%20when%20the,Confusion%2C%20hallucinations%20and%20disorientation"> prevent weather-related illness </a>

 <ul>
-<li> Learn more about how heat and the built environment in your neighborhood. </li>
+<li> <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/key-topics/climatehealth/hvi/"> Learn more about heat and the built environment in your neighborhood. </a></li>
-<li > Learn more about air quality in your neighborhood. </li>
+<li> <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/key-topics/airquality/realtime/"> Learn more about air quality in your neighborhood.</a> </li>
 </ul>